BSteffaniak/lazyaws/CONTRIBUTING.md

 	...
 ```

-Then run lazygit, and afterwards, from your terminal, run:
+Then run lazyaws, and afterwards, from your terminal, run:

 ```sh
 go tool pprof --web cpu.prof